FriendsOfSymfony/FOSRestBundle/README.md

 Registering a custom encoder requires modifying your configuration options.
 Following is an example adding support for a custom RSS encoder while removing support for xml.
-Also the default Json encoder class is modified:
+Also the default Json encoder class is modified.
+Finally the request format listener (implements a fallback to Accept header parsing to determine the request format) is enabled and the default format is set to json:

     # app/config.yml
     fos_rest: